Gul1969/MentoredProject/README.md

 ## Be competent in the use of Ansible, Jenkins, NGINX, Docker, SAST and DAST testing

 ### Why are we doing this?

 This project is an excellent vehicle to test, challenge and put into practice the full range of skills that we learned throughout the first 4 weeks of the QA bootcamp.
-The brief for this task was to deploy a python application composed of 4 separate services simply labelled
+The brief for this task was to deploy a python application composed of 4 separate services simply labelled service 1, 2, 3 and 4.
+Service-2 generated 5 random lower-case letters, these were also listed at port 5001.
+Simultaneously service-3 generated 5 random numbers in the range 0 to 9, these were listed at port 5002.
+Both of these services also output their data to service-4 which generated a random 10 character username and proceeded to output this to service-1.
+Service-1 then posted the username to port 5000 and decided if the posted username was worthy of a prize, if yes it posted the amount of prize money won.

+The brief also required the use of:
+•	Docker/Docker-compose
+•	Ansible
+•	Jenkins
+•	Nexus
+•	SAST Testing
+In addition, the task included documenting as many metrics as possible and reports on them in the README file.
+These metrics included
+•	Testing Coverage
+•	Deployment Success
+•	Build Logs
+•	Security Risks
+This Git repository was created comprising of files containing code for the 4 services provided as well as the files created to enable the deployment.
+These include Dockerfiles, playbooks, reports, scripts and screen images showing project progress as well as the output of the various tools used.

 ### How I expected the challenge to go.